 Enforcement and Assistance in New England

 The Emergency Planning and Community Right-To-Know Act (EPCRA) established requirements for federal, state and local governments and industry regarding emergency planning and the reporting of hazardous and toxic chemicals.
 EPCRA gives the public and every community the right-to-know about chemicals that are being stored, transported or released into the environment.
-The key provisions of EPCRA are Tier II data collection and TRI reporting.
+The key provisions of EPCRA are Tier II data collection and Toxic Release Inventory (TRI) reporting.

-Toxic Release Inventory (TRI)
+Toxic Release Inventory

 Preventing Chemical Accidents & Releases

-- identify hazards associated with an accidental release
+- identify hazards associated with an accidental release;

-- design and maintain a safe facility; and,
+- design and maintain a safe facility; and

-The program also requires facilities to develop Risk Management Plans (RMP).
-An RMP includes an executive summary, chemical registration information, off-site release analysis, five-year accident history, a prevention program and an emergency response plan.
+To help prevent chemical accidents, the program also requires certain facilities to develop Risk Management Plans (RMP).
+A RMP includes an executive summary, chemical registration information, off-site release analysis, five-year accident history, a prevention program and an emergency response plan.